Religion in Scotland: Church of Scotland (Presbyterian)

 In 2016, the actual weekly attendance at a Kirk service was estimated to be 136,910.
 In the twenty-first century the Church has faced financial issues, with a £5.7 million deficit in 2010.
 In response the church adopted a "prune to grow" policy, cutting 100 posts and introducing job-shares and unpaid ordained staff.
-In the 2011 national census, 32% of Scots identified their religion as "Church of Scotland".
-In 2019, according to the Scottish Household Survey, 20% of Scots self-reported themselves as adherents.
+In the 2022 national census, 20.4% of Scots identified their religion as "Church of Scotland", which aligns with a 2019 Scottish Household Survey with showed 20% of Scots self-reported themselves as adherents.
+By 2023, the Church estimated that around 60,000 people worshipped in church on a Sunday, a drop from 88,000 before the COVID-19 pandemic.

 Other Presbyterian denominations

 After the reunification of the Church of Scotland and the United Free Church, some independent Scottish Presbyterian denominations still remained.
-These included the Free Church of Scotland (formed of those congregations which refused to unite with the United Presbyterian Church in 1900), the United Free Church of Scotland (formed of congregations which refused to unite with the Church of Scotland in 1929), the Free Presbyterian Church of Scotland (which broke from the Free Church of Scotland in 1893), the Associated Presbyterian Churches (which emerged as a result of a split in the Free Presbyterian Church of Scotland in the 1980s), and the Free Church of Scotland (Continuing) (which emerged from a split in the Free Church of Scotland in 2000).
+These included the Free Church of Scotland (formed of those congregations which refused to unite with the United Presbyterian Church in 1900), the United Free Church of Scotland (formed of congregations which refused to unite with the Church of Scotland in 1929), the Reformed Presbyterian Church of Scotland, the Free Presbyterian Church of Scotland (which broke from the Free Church of Scotland in 1893), the Associated Presbyterian Churches (which emerged as a result of a split in the Free Presbyterian Church of Scotland in the 1980s), and the Free Church of Scotland (Continuing) (which emerged from a split in the Free Church of Scotland in 2000).
 In recent years, four congregations of the International Presbyterian Church have also arisen in Scotland, all founded as a result of evangelicals leaving the Church of Scotland over recent issues.
+In addition, there are two congregations belonging to the Free Presbyterian Church of Ulster located in Scotland.
+Similarly, five former Church of Scotland congregations have partnered together within the Didasko Presbytery (Cornerstone Community Church, Stirling; Edinburgh North Church; Gilcomston Church, Aberdeen; Grace Church, Dundee; and The Tron Church, Glasgow).
+Thus, there are 10 Presbyterian denominations represented within Scotland.

 At the 2011 census, 3,553 people responded as Other Christian – Presbyterian (i.e. not Church of Scotland), 1,197 as Other Christian – Free Presbyterian, 313 as Other Christian – Evangelical Presbyterian Church, and as few as 12 people as Other Christian – Scottish Presbyterianism.
+At the 2022 census, 3,567 people responded as Other Christian – Presbyterian, 469 as Other Christian – Free Presbyterian, 847 as Other Christian – Evangelical Presbyterian Church, and 99 people as Other Christian – Reformed Presbyterian.

 Those identifying with a particular Presbyterian denomination other than the Church of Scotland were: